pnp/cli-microsoft365/docs/docs/cmd/context/option/option-remove.md

 : The option name which will be deleted from the context

 `--confirm`
-: Don't prompt for confirmation to remove the context
+: Don't prompt for confirmation to remove the context option

 --8<-- "docs/cmd/_global.md"